Do I Need Health Insurance? YES!!! What Are My Options?

 Parent's Insurance Some parental policies extend coverage of dependent disabled child of an employee up to a certain age, or indefinitely as long as the parent is employed.
 It is necessary to read the benefit booklet supplied by your company carefully.
 Proof of the handicap and dependency of the individual is usually required before the limiting age.

 Employee Coverage Companies may or may not offer health benefits to a disabled employee, depending on the hours worked and benefit status.
-Their health benefits should be the same as non-disabled employees, with the same restrictions for pre-existing conditions.
+Their health benefits should be the same as non-disabled employees.
+As a provision of the Affordable Care Act (ACA) individuals can no longer be denied insurance.

 Medicaid A federal and state funded medical assistance program that pays for approved, needed medical care for persons who meet specific eligibility requirements.
 Applied for in the office of Family and Children in the county you live in.